Boston Common

 The Boston Common is a public park in downtown Boston, Massachusetts.
 It is the oldest city park in the United States.
-Boston Common consists of 50 acre of land bounded by five major Boston streets: Tremont Street, Park Street, Beacon Street, Charles Street, and Boylston Street.
+Boston Common covers 50 acre bounded by five major Boston streets: Tremont Street, Park Street, Beacon Street, Charles Street, and Boylston Street.

-The Common is part of the Emerald Necklace of parks and parkways that extend from the Common south to Franklin Park in Jamaica Plain, Roxbury, and Dorchester.
-The visitors' center for the city of Boston is located on the Tremont Street side of the park.
+The Common is part of the Emerald Necklace of parks and parkways that extend south to Franklin Park in Jamaica Plain, Roxbury, and Dorchester.
+Immediately to the west is Boston Public Garden.
+The visitor center for the city of Boston is located on the Tremont Street side of the park.

 The Central Burying Ground is on the Boylston Street side of Boston Common and contains the graves of artist Gilbert Stuart and composer William Billings.
-Also buried there are Samuel Sprague and his son Charles Sprague, one of America's earliest poets.
+Also buried there are Samuel Sprague and his son, Charles Sprague, one of America's earliest poets.
 Samuel Sprague was a participant in the Boston Tea Party and fought in the Revolutionary War.
 The Common was designated as a Boston Landmark by the Boston Landmarks Commission in 1977.

-The Common is sometimes erroneously referred to as the "Boston Commons".
+The Common is sometimes erroneously referred to as the "Boston Commons."